patrykzabkiewicz/mathtoolkit/README.md

 MathToolkit
 ===========

-Project is intended to provide a mathematical toolkit for computation similar to Matlab or Mathematica, but written in C++
+Project is intended to provide a mathematical toolkit for computation similar to Matlab or Mathematica/Wolfram, but written in C++